bminer/node-mysql-queues/README.md

 For use with Node.js and node-mysql: https://github.com/felixge/node-mysql

+## DEPRECATION NOTICE

+This library is now pointless because node-mysql supports transactions and connection pooling.
+Thank you and goodbye.

 ## Background

-node-mysql does not provide an API for MySQL transactions (yet).
+~~node-mysql does not provide an API for MySQL transactions (yet).~~

 There are a few problems with this: